top of page

 Wells that were built in the Wyalkatchem area played a large part in the early years of settlement of the district.
 As well as being used for pastoral reasons they were essential for travellers especially those heading to the goldfields via the Yarragin Road, where they were part of a network of wells and homesteads.
 Find more information on Wyalkatchem Wells, their location and history here

-As well as the above, Wyalkatchem has clean air, open spaces, heritage buildings, murals, friendly people
+As well as the above, Wyalkatchem has clean air, open spaces, heritage buildings, murals, friendly people and is only a two and a half hour drive from Perth.

-Come and see why it is the town with the "strange name, beaut place" motto!
+Come and see why it is the town with the

 bottom of page